Types of Tests

 Refer to our Testing Menu to learn more about each vendor and requirements for sample collection and observation.

-What are the requirements around isolation for those who test positive?
+What is the guidance on isolation for STUDENTS who test positive for COVID-19?

 What is a test observer and what do they do?

 The test observer’s primary function is to make sure an accurate sample is collected so there is no need to retest.
 When using a lab-based test, for example, observers also confirm that the label on the sample is properly scanned and logged into the vendor’s results tracking system.
 Test observers do not need to be healthcare professionals and can be trained using online tutorials provided by the testing vendor.
 There is no formal certification, but some districts may have test observers sign a document acknowledging that they viewed the training videos.